Back to blog

 “Embedded AI” means AI capabilities integrated directly into an existing software product, seamlessly, from the end user's perspective, without the product team building the underlying models or infrastructure.
 It's not a chatbot bolted onto your website.
 It's AI that lives inside your product and feels like it was always there.

-The honest tradeoff: Some vendor dependency.
+The honest tradeoff: some vendor dependency.
 We address this directly: 90% of the Amodal runtime is open source.
 Your configuration lives in a git repo you own.
 Skills are markdown files.
 If you leave, you take your work with you.

 At a glance